 Each year, over 80,000 pedestrians sustain injuries after getting hit by a vehicle on crosswalks when crossing the street or intersection in the United States.
 Another 4,000 pedestrians die in pedestrian accidents every year.

-“So yeah, the importance of the ‘look both ways before you cross street’ rule has decreased substantially, and can be replaced by the ‘do not text or get distracted by your phone’ rule,” says our experienced pedestrian accident attorney in San Francisco.
+“So yeah, the importance of the ‘look both ways before you cross the street’ rule has decreased substantially and can be replaced by the ‘do not text or get distracted by your phone’ rule,” says our experienced pedestrian accident attorney in San Francisco.

 Times have changed, and distracted walking can be fatal even around crosswalks and intersections, where it seems that motorists must be on alert and slow down to prevent pedestrian accidents.

 But motorists are not the main problem here.
 Pedestrians are.
 The problem of distracted walking is particularly serious around crosswalks and intersections with lighted signals.
 “Wait, it does not make any sense,” you may think.
 “These areas are supposed to be safer for pedestrians than all other areas of the street or road.”